Oxy-fuel torch vs. plasma cutter

-Plasma is an ionized gas that conducts electricity, and it is created by adding energy to an electrically neutral gas.
+Plasma is an ionized gas that conducts electricity, created by adding energy to an electrically neutral gas.
 The energy is electricity and the gas is typically compressed air.
-Both elements are combined in a chamber between an electrode and nozzle, causing the gas to become imbalanced, creating plasma gas.
+Both elements combine in a chamber between an electrode and nozzle, causing the gas to become imbalanced, creating plasma gas.
 Air pressure forces the plasma gas through the nozzle, creating a concise constricted flow that is electrically conductive.
 The more energy added via the plasma cutter, the hotter the plasma arc becomes, providing more cutting capacity and efficiency.

-Plasma cutters are used to perform cutting and gouging operations, with the average hand-held system capable of cutting a maximum metal thickness of about 1 inch.
+Operations use plasma cutters for cutting and gouging, with the average hand-held system capable of cutting a maximum metal thickness of about 1 inch.
 Plasma typically requires a source for compressed air and electrical power.
 These are issues to consider when the application requires portability, though the reduced size and weight of plasma machines — with some smaller machines weighing about 20 pounds — make them a more portable option than ever.
 Also, the need for electrical power is not an issue on many jobsites, where engine-driven welder/generators are commonly available.

-- Ability to cut many types of metals: Plasma cutters can cut non-ferrous metals such as aluminum, stainless steel and cast iron — materials that are becoming more common in many applications.
+- Ability to cut many types of metals.
+Plasma cutters can cut non-ferrous metals such as aluminum, stainless steel and cast iron.

-- Cutting precision: Plasma typically cuts quickly and with minimal slag, providing smooth cuts with a narrower kerf than what’s produced by oxy-fuel torches.
+- Cutting precision.
+Plasma typically cuts quickly and with minimal slag, providing smooth cuts with a narrower kerf than what oxy-fuel torches produce.

-- No preheating required: Because plasma doesn’t require the metal to be preheated before cutting, this saves time and money.
+- No preheating required: Because plasma doesn’t require preheating the metal before cutting, this saves time and money.